 Authors: Juan-Carlos Pardo-Fernandez - Universidade de Vigo (Spain) [presenting]

-Abstract: The receiver operating characteristic (ROC) curve is a popular graphical method often used to study the diagnostic capacity of continuous (bio)markers.
+Abstract: The ROC curve is a popular graphical tool often used to study the diagnostic capacity of continuous (bio)markers.
 When the considered outcome is a time-dependent variable, two main extensions have been proposed: the cumulative/dynamic ROC curve and the incident/dynamic ROC curve.
-In both cases, the main problem for developing appropriate estimators is the estimation of the joint distribution of the time-to-event variable and the marker.
+In both cases, the main problem for developing appropriate estimators is the estimation of the joint distribution of the variables time-to-event and marker.
 As usual, different approximations lead to different estimators.
-We explore the use of a bivariate kernel density estimator which accounts for censored observations in the sample and produces smooth estimators of the time-dependent ROC curves.
+We explore the use of a bivariate kernel density estimator which accounts for censored observations and produces smooth estimators of the time-dependent ROC curves.
 The performance of the resulting cumulative/dynamic and incident/dynamic ROC curves is studied by means of Monte Carlo simulations.
-Additionally, the influence of the choice of the required bandwidth is explored.
-The obtained results suggest that the smooth estimators provide good approximations, specially when the area under the ROC curve is not too large.
+Additionally, the influence of the choice of the required smoothing parameters is explored.
+The proposed methodology is illustrated with applications to real data.